Registered Manager Children’s Home by Chase Recruitment

 - Ensuring the home is Health and Safety compliant.

-This is a great opportunity for a Registered Manager to help build an ever-growing company.
+This is a great opportunity for a Registered Manager to join a new team.
 If you are ready for a career change and a new challenge, please apply now and Charlotte will be in touch!

 Alternatively, if you know someone who would be interested and suitable for the role then please refer them to us at Chase Recruitment, you could earn up to £500 through our referral scheme.